 The Arrowsmith program is a cognitive program designed to strengthen learning capacities rather than learning ways to compensate for learning disabilities.
 The Arrowsmith Program is based on the application of sound neuroscientific research for over 35 years, demonstrating that it is possible to help students strengthen the weak cognitive capacities underlying their learning disability.

 In the Arrowsmith Program students receive an individualised program of cognitive exercises designed to address one or more of nineteen identified areas of cognitive weakness.
 The Arrowsmith Program deals with the causes of the learning disability rather than managing the symptoms.
 Students become more effective learners, capable of performing complex tasks once the weak cognitive areas are strengthened.

 The Arrowsmith Program commenced thirty years ago at the Arrowsmith School in Ontario, Canada and now operates in over thirty schools in Canada, USA, New Zealand and Australia.

-Full time students spend half the day completing 4 cognitive exercises (4x40 min periods) in the Arrowsmith room and the other half of the day is spent in a regular class participating in teaching and learning activities with their grade peer group.
-In that class their teacher will be addressing Board of Studies outcomes through differentiated instruction.
-Support may be given if deemed appropriate for the student on a case by case consideration.
-Students are included in Sport each week, athletics carnivals, cross country, swimming carnivals, assemblies, camps and excursions.
+Full-time students spend approximately half the day completing 4 cognitive exercises in the Arrowsmith room and the other half of the day is spent in a regular class participating in teaching and learning activities with their grade peer group, differentiated to suit their needs.
+Students participate in Sport and P.E. each week, athletics carnivals, cross country, swimming carnivals, assemblies, camps and excursions.